anshusinha-20/Kaggle_courses_notebooks/readme.md

 - **Strings and Dictionaries:** Manipulating strings and understanding dictionaries as key-value pairs.
 - **Working with External Libraries:** Introduction to using external libraries in Python.

-Feel free to explore the notebooks in this folder to deepen your understanding of Python programming.

 # 🤖 Introduction to Machine Learning

 This folder contains Jupyter notebooks (`*.ipynb`) completed as exercises for the Introduction to Machine Learning course on Kaggle.
 These notebooks cover various topics related to machine learning, providing step-by-step information and explanations.